Grokking Beyond Neural Networks: An Empirical Exploration with Model Complexity: Introduction

 \subsection{Generalisation}

-In abstract, generalisation is the capacity of a model to make good predictions in novel scenarios.
-To express this formally, we restrict our study of generalisation to supervised learning. \begin{definition}[Supervised Learning] In supervised machine learning, we are given a set of training examples $X$, whose elements are members of $\mathcal{X}$, and associated targets $Y$, whose elements are members of $\mathcal{Y}$.
-We then attempt to find a function $f_\theta : \mathcal{X} \rightarrow \mathcal{Y}$ so as to minimise an objective function $\mathscr{L}: (X,Y, f_\theta) \rightarrow \mathbb{R}$.\footnote{A popular choice for $f_\theta$ is a neural network \citep{Goodfellow-et-al-2016} with $\theta$ representing its weights and biases.} \end{definition}

-Having found $f_\theta$, we may look at the function's performance under a possibly new objective function $\mathscr{G}$ (typically $\mathscr{L}$ without additional complexity considerations) on an unseen set of examples and labels, $X'$ and $Y'$.
-If $\mathscr{G}(X',Y')$ is small, we say that the model has generalised well and if it is large, it has generalised poorly.
+Grokking is defined with respect to model generalisation -- the capacity to make good predictions in novel scenarios.
+To express this notion formally, we restrict our definition of generalisation to supervised learning.
+In this paradigm, we are given a set of training examples $X \subset \mathcal{X}$ and associated targets $Y \subset \mathcal{Y}$.
+We then attempt to find a function $f_\theta : \mathcal{X} \rightarrow \mathcal{Y}$ so as to minimise an objective function $\mathcal{L}: (X,Y, f_\theta) \rightarrow \mathbb{R}$.\footnote{A popular choice for $f_\theta$ is a neural network \citep{Goodfellow-et-al-2016} with $\theta$ representing its weights and biases.} Having found $f_\theta$, we may then look at the function's performance under a possibly new objective function $\mathcal{G}$ (typically $\mathcal{L}$ without dependence on $\theta$) on an unseen set of examples and labels, $X'$ and $Y'$.
+If $\mathcal{G}(X',Y')$ is small, we say that the model has generalised well and if it is large, it has not generalised well.